Skip to main content

 Powering the MV53X

-The MV53X features a 1000BASE-TX Ethernet port with 802.3at PoE+ and requires 30W of power to run.
+The MV53X has a 1000BASE-TX Ethernet port that supports 802.3at PoE+ and needs 30W of power.
 Route the Ethernet cable from an active port on a PoE switch or PoE injector.

-Note: The MV53X requires 30W of dedicated power to support its processing capabilities and infrared (IR) load.
+The MV53X needs 30W of dedicated power to run its processor and infrared (IR) functions.

 Supported Cable Diameter

-The MV53X is compatible with cables that have a diameter ranging from 5.4 mm to 6.9 mm.
-Using cables (A smaller or larger cable) outside this range will compromise the waterproof seal and may result in hardware damage, which is not covered under warranty.
+The MV53X works with cables that are 5.4 mm to 6.9 mm in diameter.
+Using cables smaller or larger than this range breaks the waterproof seal and can cause hardware damage.
+Damage from using the wrong cable size is not covered by the warranty.

 Pre-Install Preparation